florent37/Android-NoSql/README.md

     public void onCreate() {
         super.onCreate();

-        AndroidNoSql.initWith(
-                new SharedPreferencesDataSaver(getSharedPreferences("test", Context.MODE_PRIVATE))
-        );
+        AndroidNoSql.initWithDefault(context);
     }
 }
 ```

-It means you can store your data into SharedPreference, or SqlDatabase, or any storage library your want ;)
+You can also define the datasavers using initWith, it means you can store your data into SqlDatabase, or any storage library your want ;)

 # Credits